 Conversion is counted when a user interacts with your ads by clicking it and then takes an action that gives value to your business, for instance, making an online purchase.

 The average conversion rate for Google and Bing Ads is 3.75% and 2.94%, respectively.

 The competition is quite tough between Google and Bing conversion rates.
 You can choose the appropriate platform for your business, depending on the benefits you get from these two platforms.

 Based on our analysis of Google versus Bing Ads, we concluded that there is no perfect answer to using either Google Ads or Bing Ads.
 But, it largely depends on your preferences and budget.

 Both of these platforms offer benefits that surely can help your business.

-Either we suggest you start with google ads and as soon as you start growing your budget, keep a share from your advertisement budget for Bing Ads.
+Either we suggest you start with Google ads and as soon as you start growing your budget, keep a share from your advertisement budget for Bing Ads.
 This will add some more customers to your business.

-With Google offering some undeniable benefits in the advertisement, a smart approach for advertisers is to allocate a significant portion of your ad budget to Google Ads and a small proportion to Bing Ads.
+With Google offering some undeniable benefits in the advertisement, a smart approach for advertisers is to allocate a significant portion of their ad budget to Google Ads and a small proportion to Bing Ads.
 However, the share can be adjusted as needed, depending on the advantage you get from each platform.